Blog

 SAE J1939 has become the accepted industry standard and the vehicle network technology of choice for off-highway machines in applications such as construction, material handling, and forestry machines.
 J1939 is a higher-layer protocol based on Controller Area Network (CAN Bus).

-It provides serial data communications between microprocessor systems (also called Electronic Control Units - ECU) in any kind of heavy duty vehicles.
-The messages exchanged between these units can be data such as vehicle road speed, torque control message from the transmission to the engine, oil temperature, and many more.
+It provides serial data communications between microprocessor systems (also called Electronic Control Units—ECU) in heavy-duty vehicles.
+The messages exchanged between these units can include data such as vehicle road speed, torque control messages from the transmission to the engine, oil temperature, and more.

 The information in this book is based on two documents of the SAE J1939 Standards Collection: J1939/21 - Data Link Layer J1939/81 - Network Management A Comprehensible Guide to J1939 is the first work on J1939 besides the SAE J1939 standards collection.